Steven Universe Season One

 Humour is a fundamental part of most Cartoon Network shows, but aside from Adventure Time, rarely do they contain such clever humour as this one does.
 There are jokes for people of all ages, something that used to be rare in CN’s productions.
-Garnet in particular gets some of the most hilarious dialogue; her characterisation and her voice actor Estelle’s delivery of the lines make the series that much funnier.
+Garnet in particular gets some of the most hilarious dialogue; her characterisation and Estelle’s delivery of her lines make the series that much funnier.
 The other aspects of the writing also demonstrate the accessibility of this series to wider audiences.
-There are references to forum debates about anime, unpopular blogs and, more realistically, to one of the major problems with the rock music industry.
+There are references to forum debates about anime, unpopular blogs and, more importantly, to one of the major problems with the rock music industry.
 Western series tend to focus on male protagonists, but all female characters are given active roles in this series.
 Traditional gender roles and attitudes are not portrayed here, and Steven’s father Greg Universe, who used to travel and perform at rock concerts, illustrates this simply but powerfully when he tells his manager that “women are people”.
-This series does not marginalise any group of people, and it even potentially, albeit subtly, promotes LGBTQ themes through the fusion of the gems.
+This series does not marginalise any group of people, and it even, albeit subtly, promotes LGBTI themes through the fusion of the gems.

 The animation is above average for a Cartoon Network series.
 It has the same feel that other CN series do in terms of the animation style, but shots are often more detailed than in other CN series.
 The character designs are unique and pleasant to look at, showing that a lot of effort has been put into the visual aspects of this series.
 It is clear throughout the season that the production team are fans of Japanese media, and this can be seen through depictions of figurines of iconic characters from Japanese series, such as Cloud Strife from Final Fantasy VII.